freequenzart/MMM-SimpleNotifyRadio/README.md

 ## Developer Notes
 1. mpg123 should be installed on your device <code>sudo apt-get install mpg123</code>
-2. the scripts in the station folder should be executeable  <code>chmod +x FILENAME</code>
+2. all scripts in the conrols folder should be executeable  <code>chmod +x FILENAME</code>
 3. mpg123 can only play http Streams!
 I can't get https running
 3. Thank you [gismo2006](https://github.com/gismo2006) for the basic idea and code of [MMM-Myvoiceradio Repository](https://github.com/gismo2006/MMM-Myvoiceradio)!